verlyn13/mcp-scope/DEPLOY-README.md

 # MCP Documentation Deployment

+🔴 **OUTDATED** - This document contains outdated deployment instructions.
+Please refer to [GitHub Pages Deployment Solution](/content/project/github-pages-deployment-solution.md) for the current official deployment process.

+## Historical Context

+This document describes previous deployment methods that have been replaced by GitHub Actions.
+The information below is preserved for historical reference only and **should not be used** for current deployments.

+---

 This document explains the two deployment options for the MCP documentation site to GitHub Pages.

-## Option 1: Local Deployment Script (Recommended)
+## Option 1: Local Deployment Script (NO LONGER RECOMMENDED)

-This repository uses a local deployment script that sources a GitHub Personal Access Token (PAT) from a local secrets file.
+This repository previously used a local deployment script that sources a GitHub Personal Access Token (PAT) from a local secrets file.

 ### Prerequisites